symbol/symbol-docs/source/guides/transaction/sending-an-encrypted-message.rst

         :end-before: /* end block 01 */

-3. Attach the encrypted message to a TransferTransaction, setting the certificate address as the recipient.
+3. Attach the encrypted message to a **TransferTransaction**, setting the certificate address as the recipient.

 .. example-code::